-The market for something to believe in is inifinite.
+The market for something to believe in is infinite.
 I haven’t seen any better evidence of this being true, than during yesterday’s finale of Startup Weekend Warsaw.
 The team with the most daring, creative, inspiring idea for a project won by a landslide and swept away half of the numerous prizes.
 Business played second-string.

-Some people were clearly dissatisfied with the outcome.
 Perhaps rightly so, perhaps not, but the truth is that an event of this type isn’t about building a business.
 You can’t build anything of quality and value in a 48-hour, caffeine-laden, sleep deprived, headlong running weekend.
-You are constantly distracted, overworked, haunted by the ever closer deadline, so as a result you cut corners – lots of them, just to be able to show something, anything in the end.
+You are constantly distracted, overworked, haunted by the ever closer deadline, so as a result you cut corners - lots of them, just to be able to show something, anything in the end.

 You can achieve two and only two things, really: